allan-simon/blog/content/posts/workflow-publishing-blog-post-with-hugo.md

 I've added some functions in my shell to make it even more convenient to write/edit/publish articles with `hugo` (just a self reminder)

+so that now I have

+  * new_blog_post name-of-your-blog-post
+  * publish_blog
+  * edit_last_blog_post

+that can be run from anywhere in my terminal

 ```
 export BLOG_ROOT=~/git/perso/blog
 export BLOG_THEME=hyde
+export GITHUB=git@github.com:allan-simon/blog.git

 function new_blog_post {
     cd $BLOG_ROOT